 After the establishment of the Code of Conduct in fiscal 2017, we created booklets containing this Code and distributed them to the executives as well as all domestic employees of our Group.
-We also spread awareness about the Code of Conduct by checking them against the Code at each workplace and establishing an e-learning course for reviewing the Code.
+We also spread awareness about the Code of Conduct by reading through the Code at each workplace and establishing an e-learning course for reviewing the Code.

 Overseas, in addition to distributing booklets of the Code of Conduct in various languages, we are steadily working to expand awareness through e-learning, training, and other means, and we are promoting actions that are based on a strong sense of ethics.

-We have established the Risk Management & Compliance Committee, which reports directly to the President of Asahi Kasei Corp., in order to reinforce the entire Group's risk management and compliance framework.
+We have established the Risk Management & Compliance Committee, with the President of Asahi Kasei Corp. as the chair, in order to reinforce the entire Group's risk management and compliance framework.
 The committee monitors the state of compliance and management of risks throughout the Asahi Kasei Group.
 Results of the committee's deliberations, etc., are reported to the Board of Directors.